nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/ipv6-addressing.md

 strict 1-to-1 mapping between IPv4 and IPv6 addresses.
 The limiting factor remains the IPv4 address space and there currently is **no** support for standalone IPv6 networking.
 {{< /callout >}}

+## Extending the Network Capabilities

+Extending the network capabilities by a new IPv6 service IP follows the same steps as in our [IPv4 documentation](../ipv4-addressing) in general, with the need of a special database handling for each network address space.

+Since the IPv6 service address space is hard-split into their distinct networks, a reservation for such a split needs to be done.
+In the best case you should create an issue for that on the official GitHub repository, in order to let the maintainers, and everyone else know, that a part of the network split is reserved for your upcoming new routing policy.

+From an implementation standpoint, in addition to the steps described in our [IPv4 documentation](../ipv4-addressing), special database handling is needed to be implemented in the `root-service-manager`, who does the bookkeeping of available service IP addresses in the network.

+You can base your implementation on the already existing functions in place for already implemented balancing policies.